Model (art): Late modern and contemporary

 The second Bal des Quat'z'Arts held in 1893 was a costume ball featuring nude models among the crowd, blurring the distinction between the idealized images in works of art and the real people who posed for them.
 This was symbolic of other social changes that marked the fin de siècle.
 Four studio models were convicted of public indecency, which was followed by protests of censorship by students of the École des Beaux-Arts.

 When Victorian attitudes took hold in England, studies with a live model became more restrictive than they had been in the prior century, limited to advanced classes of students that had already proved their worthiness by copying old master paintings and drawing from plaster casts.
 This is in part because many schools were publicly funded, so decisions were under the scrutiny of non-artists.
 Modeling was not respectable, and even less so for women.
 During the same period, the French art atelier system allowed any art student to work from life in a less formal atmosphere, and also admitted women as students.
 In England, the life class became well established as a central element in art education only with the approach of the 20th century.

-In the United States, Victorian modesty sometimes required the female model to pose nude with her face draped (Masked Nude by Eakins, for example).
-In 1886, Thomas Eakins was famously dismissed from the Pennsylvania Academy of Fine Art for removing the loincloth from a male model in a mixed classroom.
-European arts academies did not allow women to study the nude at all until the end of the nineteenth century.
-Even today there remain some schools where the employment of nude models is limited (male models wearing jockstraps) or prohibited, usually for religious reasons.
+In the United States, Victorian modesty sometimes required the female model to pose nude with her face draped (Masked Nude by Thomas Eakins, for example).
+In 1886, Eakins was dismissed from the Pennsylvania Academy of Fine Art for removing the loincloth from a male model in a mixed classroom.

 In the postmodern era, the nude has returned to gain some acceptance in the art world, but not necessarily the art model.
 Figure drawing is offered in most art schools, but may not be required for a fine art degree.
 Peter Steinhart says that in trendy galleries, the nude has become passé, while according to Wendy Steiner there has been a revival in the importance of the figure as a source of beauty in contemporary art.
 Some established living artists work from models, but more work from photographs, or their imagination.
 Yet privately held open drawing sessions with a live model remain as popular as ever.